luca-matei/dima/docs/content-lucamatei-eu.md

 # About

 ## Hey there,
-- I'm Luca.
-Clarity, empathy, and integrity are the cornerstones of my practice.
-- I've been in web dev and system management for over 4 years.
-- I appeared 20 years ago, in the lands of Eastern Europe, in Romania.
-I love trains and I have a cat named Iorgu.
+I'm Luca and I appeared 20 years ago, in the lands of Eastern Europe, in Romania.
+Loyalty, versatility, persistence and responsibility are the cornerstones of my practice.
+I commit with enthusiasm to my goals and to the causes I support.

-- I spend my time biking, building.
-Other times, I'm working on becoming certified.
+I'm able to handle stressful situations such as getting past the most difficult obstacles in my career or even when I used to make ends meet back in the time I worked in retail.
+Versatility proved to be a key skill since I had to switch between working on my projects, studying and keeping a part-time job.

+Although I've been seriously learning web development and system management for just over 4 years, my passion for IT started 13 years ago, with Python.
+I used to create scripts to solve math problems from various coding websites such as [Project Euler](https://projecteuler.net/).
+Now I'm automating daily and work-related tasks, I'm managing my projects in a centralized environment and I've built tools and frameworks to serve my web applications.
+Apart from this, I've wandered around 3D modelling, game development, writing fiction and photography.

+As a personal note, I love trains, as I spend my free time documenting railway networks and their rolling stock from Romania.
+Other times, I enjoy biking and building contraptions.
 - pic of me
-- Reading - The Two Dianas, Spirit Animal - Marmot, Favorite TV Show - HIMYM

 ## Technical Expertise
 Download resume .pdf, .docx
 ### Backend
 ### Frontend
+### Frameworks
 ### SysAdmin
 ### Networking
+### Office

 ## Core Expertise
+### Growth mindset
+### Time management
+### Integrity
+### Critical thinking
 ### Receptive
-### Structured
-### Keen on learning
-### Teamworking
+### Communication

 ## Selected Work
 - see more